raghavendranhp/Airbnb-Data-Analysis/README.md

 - A public GitHub repository for version control and collaboration.
 - A comprehensive README file explaining the project workflow.
 - Adherence to Python coding standards (PEP 8).
-- A demo video posted on LinkedIn showcasing the working model.

 ## Getting Started